pard0p/Self-Cleaning-PICO-Loader/README.md

 ## Key Steps
 1. **Dynamic Address Discovery:**
-   - `retptr` assembly routine returns the loader's base address.
+   - `getPicStart()` function returns the loader's base address using the entry point function address.
-   - The end address is found via the appended empty section.
+   - `getPicEnd()` function returns the end address via the appended empty section.
 2. **Self-Cleaning:**
    - The loader sets its memory to RW, zeroes it, and frees it using timer-based ROP gadgets.
    - No traces remain in the process memory after execution.